abmerop/gem5fs/README.md

 Some operations may have undefined behavior if they operate outside of the gem5 disk image.
 These operations are `mknod`, `link`, `ioctl`, and `lock`.

- * `mknod` - This is normal used to create non-standard types of files, such as character devices.
+ * `mknod` - This is normally used to create non-standard types of files, such as character devices.
 This is currently not allow from within gem5.
  * `link` - This creates a hardlink.
 It is not clear what will happen if a hardlink between a file on the gem5 disk image and the host is created and gem5 exits.
  * `lock` - Similar to link, it is not clear what will happen if a file outside of gem5 is locked and gem5 exits.
  * `ioctl` - This is normally used to control register devices, which will not be supported on the host from within gem5.